 1988 – The UN sets up the Inter-governmental Panel on Climate Change, a scientific reviewing body designated with providing an impartial summary of the science to inform global negotiations.
 It’s first report forms the foundation of the beginning of international climate talks in 1990.

 2007 – The fourth report from the IPCC finds that global warming is “unequivocal”, and that there is a 95% chance that human activity is a factor.
-The panel, which consists of thousands of contributing scientists and hundreds of authors, is a joint recipient of the Nobel peace prize, in a year which perhaps marks the high point of global attention to the issue.
+The panel, which consists of thousands of contributing scientists and hundreds of authors, jointly received the Nobel peace prize, in a year which marked a new high point of global attention to the issue.